Skip to content

 No. You can, but it usually isn’t necessary.

 If you are filing a roof insurance claim, it is not required to get multiple estimates.
 According to your homeowners policy, you can chose any contractor you want to perform work on your home, regardless of price.
 Insurance companies may prefer several estimates because they want to bid the work down.
 Ultimately, you are only responsible for the deductible.
-So choose your contractor based on quality workmanship and reputation.
+So, choose your contractor based on quality workmanship and reputation.
 Your insurance company is required by law to pay the contractor of your choosing.

-FAQ: Do I have to pay my deductible?
+Do I have to pay my deductible?

+Yes.
 It is required by law that the deductible must be paid before your insurance coverage is applicable.
 Not paying your deductible is considered insurance fraud.

 If your deductible is $1000, you must pay your designated contractor $1000, or whatever the amount of your deductible is, before work begins.
 Your insurance company is responsible for any costs over the $1000.